karlstolley/stolley.dev/index.md

   <h2>I’m a web developer, technical author & speaker, and developer educator.</h2>
 </header>

-As a front-end-oriented full-stack developer, I prioritize accessibility, open standards, and readable but performant code.
+I prioritize accessibility, open standards, and readable but performant code.
+I’m fully committed to the web platform and its native APIs, and I harbor deep suspicions of JavaScript used to steamroll other, better front-end technologies.

 I coach and mentor other developers by example in all of my professional work: not only by how I program, but also by how I communicate and collaborate.